luismidelgado/debi3es/README.md

 # debi3n
-debian, i3, from scratch
+Debian, i3wm.
+From scratch.
+Slighlty tuned.

-caveat emptor: realies heavily on manual user drive for mise en place and usage
+Caveat emptor: manual gear drive requiered for initial mise en place and for daily usage.

-## install debian for mac netinst firmware
+## Install debian for netinst firmware
-usb tether with a smartphone that has internet access
+USB tether with a smartphone that has internet access.
+Saves a lot of initial WiFi headaches.
+You can sort out the WiFi later.

+For Mac machines, use the mac iso.

+Install the base system and only the standard system utilities.

-## add `contrib non-free` and add user to sudo-ers
+## Add `contrib non-free`, add user to sudo-ers
 ```
 # nano /etc/apt/sources.list
 ```
-add `contrib non-free` to `buster main` suffixes
+Add `contrib non-free` to `buster main`.

-`Alt + A` start marking text

-`Alt + 6` copy marked text

-`Ctrl + U` paste
+Nano editing tips: `Alt + A` start marking text, `Alt + 6` copy marked text, `Ctrl + U` paste.

 ```
 # apt update && apt upgrade - y